ryasar79/reduxx/README.md

 const AnotherOneOfYourComponents = require( '...' );

-// import the follow component from the file you created in Step 1
+// import the following component from the file you created in Step 1
 // (note: this particular path below assumes the reduxx.js file
 // is in the same directory as this file) const { StateStorageComponent } = require( './reduxx.js' );